eugenkaltenegger/DRLND_P3/REPORT.md

 - Further hyperparameter tuning might be beneficial.
   The unstable properties of multiple agents made the process of hyperparameter tuning difficult and time-consuming.
   Hyperparameter tuning with multiple runs on the same set of hyperparameters and averaging over the results might lead to a more stable set of hyperparameters and better performance.
+- Performance improvements can be made.
+  The code to solve the environment was not written with performance in mind.
+  The focus was on solving the problem with easy to understand code.
+  Therefore, room for performance improvements is definitely given.

 Based on the high instability caused by multiple agents the number of episodes required to solve the environment has a high variety.